+I’m sure you can see how this is one of the cutest animals in the world.
 You wouldn’t think a tubby little fluff ball like this could go very far in the air, but flaps of skin by their legs help them glide between trees.
 You can catch a glimpse of Siberian flying squirrels in Russia, China, and other northern areas of Asia and Europe.
 Tourists get especially excited to see them in Hokkaido, the only island in Japan with the furballs.

 American pikas are related to rabbits and hares.
 They might be small, adorable animals, but they’re still tough—the little critters can survive harsh weather without burying holes.
-Don’t miss these heartwarming National Geographic photos of baby animals with their moms.

 If you thought guinea pigs were cute, try looking at a gundi without squealing.
 The Northern African rodents’ toes have tiny bristles that help them clean their fur.

-Japanese raccoon dog
+Japanese raccoon dog, Asia

 These adorable animals—also known as tanuki—are more closely related to dogs than raccoons.
 They’re monogamous, and the papa and mama Japanese raccoon dogs work together to raise their pups.
-Learn which other 11 animals you didn’t know mated for life.

 These tiny creatures look straight out of a fairytale forest.
 It might look like a deer, but the hooved chevrotain stands at only about a foot tall at the shoulder.
 Instead of antlers, the male “mouse deer” have tiny fang-like tusks.

 Who can say squirrels are pests when this adorable species exists?
 Found in hot desert climates in the Southwestern United States and Northwestern Mexico, Harris’s antelope squirrels use their tails as umbrellas to block out the sweltering sun.
-You won’t want to miss these other 50 adorable baby animal photos.

 Nope, bongos aren’t just drums—the African animals are also the biggest species of forest antelope in the world.
 As adults, their horns can grow as long as 40 inches.

-The “Mexican walking fish” isn’t a fish at all but is actually a salamander.
+The “Mexican walking fish” isn’t a fish at all but actually a salamander.
 Unlike other amphibians, which usually lose their dorsal fins and external gills after they grow out of the tadpole phase, the water-bound axolotls keep those features through adulthood, which explains why they’re one of the most adorable animals.

 As marsupials, these Australian mammals spend their first nine weeks of life in their mama’s pouch.
 Despite their sweet appearance, quolls are unapologetic predators.
 Larger species eat birds, possums, and rabbits, while smaller ones stick with insects, birds’ eggs, and little animals.
-Don’t miss these 15 cute and innocent-looking animals that are surprisingly dangerous.

 Between their tufted tails, big ears, long hind legs, and tiny front limbs, jerboas look like a lab-made mish-mosh of several species.
 But make no mistake: The rodents are totally natural and belong to the same family as birch mice.
 Their long legs help them jump high and far.